Forthcoming Catalyse Events

 Dr Stephen Kellett is a consultant clinical psychologist, CAT psychotherapist and supervisor.
 He has led many research initiatives in the CAT field, and was a past core trainer for Catalyse practitioner training.
 He currently works in the NHS in acute care.
 Stephen also teaches CAC on various courses and has helped to develop the CAC evidence base.

 Places are limited to a maximum of 25 participants.
-We advise early booking to secure your place.
-Once fully subscribed a further waiting list will be in place.
+Now this event is fully subscribed a waiting list is in place.

 For online booking, follow the link below.
 When you pay online, you will automatically receive a receipt.
 You can also request a receipt from the Catalyse administrator.